rajatkb/Planner/README.md

 ##### *Courses:*

 ##### Date bounded #####
-* Udacity *Deep Learning Nanodegree Shcolarship* : Yup I got in among the top 300/10000.
+* Udacity **Deep Learning Nanodegree Shcolarship** (Jan - May) : Yup I got in among the top 300/10000.
 I am still not sure why or how.
 But it's on my top priority list now.

-* Google Cloud Machine Learning Engineer : The entire course is give free for a month till Feb 19.
+* **Google Cloud Machine Learning Engineer** (Feb 19): The entire course is give free for a month till Feb 19.
 In my case.
 It's specialization.
 So I need to hurry up.
 Like really quick and In a jiffy.

 ##### Unbounded ######
 * Algorithms Specialization